benchmark-subsetting/cere/README.md

 codelets.
 Therefore, CERE can be used for cross-architecture performance prediction or piecewise code optimization.

-**NOTE**: The project is currently being update to more recent LLVM versions.
-For this reason, Fortran support has been temporarily disabled to replace DragonEgg by flang.

 ### Installation

 Please follow the instructions in